 Number of Turbines

-Depending on the final size of turbines selected, the generating capacity of the repowered Rigged Hill Windfarm could be in the region of 30 MW
+While subject to the final size of turbines selected, the generating capacity of the repowered Rigged Hill Windfarm will be in the region of 30 MW.

-The Environmental Statement can also be viewed by clicking the link for the Planning NI website below, using the view planning application search function.
+The determination of the planning application saw extensive analysis of the environmental impact of the development through an Environmental Statement (ES).
+This, and other supporting information, can be viewed by clicking the link for the Planning NI website below, using the view planning application search function.

 As the UK’s leading onshore wind developer, owner and operator, at SPR we are keen to integrate ourselves into the communities in which we operate our windfarms.